nangel42/Nicolas-Angel-Portfolio/README.md

 # Nicolas-Angel-Portfolio
 By: Nicolas Angel
 <br />
-*NOTE: GitHub Pages Link does NOT work!
-Please refer to the Heroku Link in the README*
+*NOTE: This is an outdated version of my website, I kept this to showcase where I started as a developer with my first app.
+If you would like to find my new website, click <a href="https://nangel42.github.io/Nick-Angel-Personal-Portfolio/">here!</a> *

 <p align="center"><img src="https://actualisedesign.com/images/img_article-005.jpg" /></p>

 # Project Link

-<a href="https://nick-angel-first-portfolio.herokuapp.com/#">Click Here!<a>
+<a href="https://nick-angel-first-portfolio.herokuapp.com/#">Click Here!</a>

 # Project Description

 This was my very first project and very first attempt at my own website!
 I decided to keep this site up to showcase how far I have come as a developer.
-I have decided to redo my own site and will be showcasing it soon!
+I have decided to redo my own site, you can find it <a href="https://nangel42.github.io/Nick-Angel-Personal-Portfolio/">here!</a>

 # Technology Used